-(This is the second in my reflections-on-a-different-December series.)
+(This is the final post in my reflections-on-a-different-December trilogy.)

 Mom’s procedure the following day went flawlessly.
 By the time she was out of recovery, the horrific pain was gone.
 When I appeared the subsequent afternoon to take her home, she and Gail had exchanged their hospital gowns for real clothes and the newly-minted pals were discharged within the same hour.